Special Teams and Units

 Criminal Investigations Unit

 "CIU" consists of detectives who investigate felony person crimes (murders, felony assaults, sexual assaults, physical and sexual abuse of children, robberies, etc.).
-Detectives are specially trained in one or more of the following areas: polygraph examination, computer forensics, crime scene processing, forensic evidence, crimes against children, abuse of the elderly, and homicide investigation.
+Detectives are specially trained in one or more of the following areas: computer forensics, crime scene processing, forensic evidence, crimes against children, abuse of the elderly, and homicide investigation.
 At major crime scenes, their function is primarily to collect all evidence, conduct interviews and interrogations and focus on developing a suspect.

 See you on the lake!